 A tour of the Cape Peninsula is a must do when visiting Cape Town in South Africa.
 It makes a perfect day tour out of Cape Town around one of the most scenic areas of the country.
-The Cape Peninsula is a rocky outcrop on the most southwestern tip of the African continent.
+The Cape Peninsula, with the Cape of Good Hope and Cape Point is a rocky outcrop on the most southwestern tip of the African continent.
 It is a stunning drive through coastal villages, dramatic mountain scenery, beautiful beaches and an inspiring nature reserve.

-The main reason why most people visit this naval maritime town is Boulders Beach, home to the Jackass penguin.
-These african penguins breed along the south western coast of South Africa.
+The main reason why most people visit this naval maritime town is Boulders Beach, home to the African penguin also known as the Jackass penguin.
+These African penguins breed along the south western coast of South Africa.
 At Boulders Beach you can get up close to these adorable little creatures via a maze of wooden boardwalks.
-They can be observed from these boardwalks but you cannot get on to the beach with them.
+The penguins can be observed from these boardwalks but you cannot get on to the beach with them, at least not in the national park.
 I highly recommend visiting them here, they are just too cute to see, the way they walk and interact with one another.
+And it is the closest place where you can see the African penguin in Cape Town.
 The day I visited them it was really windy, the southwestern wind was blowing frantically and the penguins were trying to find some shelter together.
 Even though they were not that active they were still very interesting to observe and way too cute.

 Cape Point Nature Reserve

-A Unesco World Heritage site, Cape Point Nature Reserve is situated at the tip of the Cape Peninsula.
+A Unesco World Heritage site, Cape Point Nature Reserve is situated at the tip of the Cape Peninsula in South Africa.
 It is part of the Cape Floristic Region, the smallest of the 6 recognised floristic kingdoms of the world.
 With impressive scenery and amazing ocean views, exploring the beautiful fauna and flora of the area makes for an extremely rewarding experience.

 Bartolomeu Dias, the first European that sailed around Cape Point in 1488, called it ‘Cape of Storms’.
 During clear days, Cape Point was a landmark for sailors but during days with fog or at night it became notoriously dangerous.
 Therefore the Point was treated with respect.
 In 1859 the lighthouse was built and now the Cape Point lighthouse is still an icon on the peninsula that is well worth a visit.
 The lighthouse stands 249 metres above sea level and makes an interesting but steep climb to the top from the parking area.
 A funicular named ‘The Flying Dutchman’ can also take you to the top for a small fee.
 Once at the lighthouse, the views are just amazing, especially on a clear day.